-• To fulfil the role of 'the Board' for the purposes of the Public Sector Internal Audit Standards (the PSIAS).
+• To fulfil the role of 'the Board' for the purposes of the Global Internal Audit Standards in the UK Public Sector (GIAS UK Public Sector).

-• To review and approve: -

-- The Internal Audit Charter which defines the purpose of the internal audit function. - The risk-based internal audit plan, including resource requirements.

-• The Head of Internal Audit Service's annual report containing an opinion on the overall adequacy and effectiveness of the Council's control environment, and conformance to the PSIAS.
+- To review and approve: - - The Internal Audit Charter which defines the mandate, purpose, scope, and organisational position of the internal audit function. - The risk-based internal audit plan. - The Head of Internal Audit's annual report, which contains an opinion on the overall adequacy and effectiveness of the Council's control environment, and an assessment of conformance to the GIAS UK Public Sector.